miniboxing/miniboxing.github.io/example_linkedlist.md

 The Builder pattern also shows how type constructor polymorphism can play an essential role in factoring out boilerplate code [without losing type safety](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.175.9005).

+Here, we need to add the miniboxed annotation to the `Builder` objects, which interact with primitive values to form the collection.
+We can get away with only miniboxing the first type parameter, which can be replaced by a primitive:

+{% highlight scala %}
+// Builder
+trait Builder[@miniboxed -T, +To] {
+  def +=(e1: T): Unit
+  def finalise: To
+}

+class ListBuilder[@miniboxed T] extends Builder[T, List[T]] {
+  ...
+}

+{% endhighlight %}

+The `CanBuildFrom` object can remain generic, as it will not be involved in manipulating primitive values.
+Instead, its creation needs to be miniboxed:

+{% highlight scala %}
+// Can build from implicit
+trait CanBuildFrom[-From, -Elem, +To] {
+  def apply(): Builder[Elem, To]
+}

+object List {
+  implicit def canBuildFrom[@miniboxed A]: CanBuildFrom[List[_], A, List[A]] =
+    new CanBuildFrom[List[_], A, List[A]] {
+      def apply = new ListBuilder[A]  // <= since A is miniboxed, this will also be
+                                      //    creating the miniboxed version of ListBuilder }
+}
+{% endhighlight %}

+All these explanations are derived from the optimized stack trace initiator, propagator and inhibitor rules [given in the tutorial](/tutorial.html).

 ### Numeric Pattern

-Defining a generic type for a class can sometimes lead to inconvenient situations if one expects to have generic mathematical operations.
-Since the common ancestor for numeric types, `Any`, does not contain mathematical operations, the operations on generic types are quite limited.
+Since generic type parameters can be instantiated by any type in the language, they are bounded by `Any`, the top type of the Scala hierarchy.
+Therefore, they do not define mathematical operations, such as `+` or `*`.
+This can be limiting when operating with numeric types.

-The Numeric pattern solves this issue by allowing  mathematical operations in a generic context.
+The `Numeric` pattern solves this issue by allowing  mathematical operations in a generic context.
 This is done by creating a generic `Numeric` trait that provides mathematical operations for a certain type.
 By example, one could define a way to add two numerical values, by providing such a definition to the trait:

 {% highlight scala %}
- trait Numeric[T] {
+ trait Numeric[@miniboxed T] {
    def plus(x: T, y: T): T
    ...
  }